Goffar the Pict: French tradition

-La Décoration du Pays et Duché de Touraine (1541) by Thibault Lepleigney also includes Goffar as "Grofarius Pictus".
-It cites Jean Bouchet's Les Annales d'Aquitaine (1524).
+La Décoration du Pays et Duché de Touraine (1541) by Thibault Lespleigney also includes Goffar as "Grofarius Pictus".
+It cites Bouchet's Annales.

-Name
+Legacy

 In Horn et Rimenhild, a twelfth century French version of the story of King Horn, one of the King of Dublin's two sons is called Guffer.
 William Henry Schofield gives Goffarius Pictus as a potential source of this name.

 In the fourteenth century play Generides, the Sultan of Persia is named "Goffore".
 Frederick James Furnivall's 1865 edition of the play also mistakenly gives "Goffare" as the name of the Sultan's niece.